Search | Directories | Reference Tools

 LIS 589 Academic Librarianship (3)

-Academic librarianship is a complex combination of tradition and innovation.
-Academic libraries are redefining themselves, with changes in physical space, job titles, and the format of collections.
-This course examines the forces at work in academic libraries, from politics to technology, using the lens of social justice and equity.
+Explores the complexities of tradition and innovation as academic libraries redefine themselves, including changes in physical space, job titles, and the format of collections.
+Examines the multiple forces at work in academic libraries, from politics to technology, using the lens of social justice and equity.

 View course details in MyPlan: LIS 589